feloriya/feloriya/README.md

 🚀 About Me
 - 💻 Tech-Savvy Since Day One:
-  - Bachelor’s in *Software Engineering* with top grades (e.g., 20/20 in Assembly Programming).
+  - Bachelor’s in *Software Engineering* with top grades in programming (e.g., 20/20 in Assembly).
   - Certified in Computer Operations (Basic & Advanced).
 - 🎨 Multidisciplinary Skills:
   - Proficient in Adobe Photoshop, Illustrator, Office Suite, and more.
+  - Former entrepreneur, Managed an advertising business (2010–2020), mastering client projects and creative design
-  - Former entrepreneur (2010–2020) in advertising/marketing, certified by the Iran Management Association**.
+  - certified by the Iran Management Association
 - 🌱 Current Focus:
   - Transitioning into AI/Web Development through:
     - Harvard’s CS50 (in progress).